 Blame the lighting, but yes these are in fact reflective.
 What you should really be wondering about is why the I-78 shield is button copy - this is far more recent than any other such shields in NJ signage (such as on NJ 17).
 I would thank the DRJTBC for that, since as a separate agency, their sign decisions are independent of NJDOT.

-Courtesy John Krakoff in 1997 and Doug Kerr in 2001 respectively, the former look of the Exit 3 signs as of 1997.
+Courtesy John Krakoff in 1997 and Doug Kerr in 2001 respectively, the former look of the Exit 3 signs.
 Now that PA 33 has been extended to I-78, there is no need to direct traffic through Phillipsburg to go from freeway to freeway.
 It was a fairly clean sign edit - clean out the middle and move the 22/122 shields closer - and you can only see faint traces nowadays.

 Over to the EB lanes